sourcegraph/scip-python/README.md

 $ src code-intel upload
 ```

+If you hit an out-of-memory error, increase the memory limit using the environment variable `NODE_OPTIONS="--max-old-space-size=8192"` to increase the heap size limit to 8GB (or higher, if needed).

 ### target-only

 To run scip-python over only a particular directory, you can use the `--target-only` flag.
 Example: